LeyunQi/LeyunQi.github.io/_posts/2017-09-28-security and authentication tutorial week1.md

 **10. A typical round of AES encryption consists of four stages(Substitution bytes, Shift Rows, Mix Columns and Add Round Key).
 Describe the functionality of each stage.**

 **Solution key:**
-_Substitute Bytes:_ Uses an S-box to perform block subsstution.
+**Substitute Bytes:** Uses an S-box to perform block subsstution.
 Each of the 'state' bytes is split into two 4-bit values; these represent the column and row values of the S-box containing the new substitution value.
-_Shift Rows:_ A simple permutation where the 'state' block is altered by re-arranging the bytes located on each of the four rows.
+**Shift Rows:** A simple permutation where the 'state' block is altered by re-arranging the bytes located on each of the four rows.
-_Mix Columns_: A substitution that makes used of arithmetic over GF(2ˆ8).
+**Mix Columns:** A substitution that makes used of arithmetic over GF(2ˆ8).
 Hence, each of the 'state' elements is updated using the product of elements of one row  and one column.
-_Add Round Key_: A simple bitwise XOR of the current block with a portion of the expanded key.
+**Add Round Key:** A simple bitwise XOR of the current block with a portion of the expanded key.
 The expanded key is obtained through the 'expansion algorithm'.